 Black Start Testing - to prove the capability of service providers.
-Traditionally, the cost reimbursement arrangement is agreed between the provider and ESO at the time of the test based on the provisions in their Black Start service contract.
-In the competitive procurement event for Black Start in the SW & Midlands and for the Northern Tender we are trialling including the testing costs in the Black Start availability fee to equally compare the total cost of the service and provide more transparency.
-Where we have negotiated bilaterally for the test, we will work together with the provider to test the unit at the most economic and efficient time.
-In 2019 we introduced a cost reimbursement methodology (an example of this in Appendix 3) for existing providers which is linked to market indices and is cost reflective, making the cost more transparent and fairer to the provider and the end consumer.
-This methodology will be used for providers when appropriate to do so, in particular for those who would be influenced more by the gas/coal spread.
+Traditionally, a cost reimbursement arrangement which is clear and transparent is agreed between the provider and ESO at the time of the test based on the provisions in their Black Start service contract.
+In the competitive procurement event for Black Start in the SW & Midlands and for the Northern Tender we included the testing costs in the Black Start availability fee to equally compare the total cost of the service and provide more transparency.
+Where we have negotiated bilaterally for the test, we will work together with the provider to test the unit at the most economic and efficient time using a cost-effective methodology.

 Black Start Feasibility Studies - to cover the costs for a provider to understand what is required to deliver a Black Start service, including identifying if any capital investment is required.
-We will ensure any costs incurred through feasibility studies incurred by service providers will have been secured through an economic and competitive process.
+We will ensure any costs incurred through feasibility studies by service providers will have been secured through an economic and competitive process.
 As an example, service providers will be expected to tender for their OEM.
 If this isn't feasible, National Grid will expect the service provider to demonstrate why they have chosen to use only one provider and we would expect the costs to be itemised, so National Grid can challenge the cost and content of the feasibility studies to drive value.

-In 2019 for both competitive events we have capped the cost of the feasibility study to £150,000 per service offering.
+In 2019 and 2020 for both competitive events we have capped the cost of the feasibility study to £150,000 per service offering.
 This is an average of recent studies that we have agreed and believe is a fair reflection of the internal and external costs associated with the study and is paid on an open book basis.
+Some providers are concerned that this does not cover the true cost of developing proposals and we shall continue to review whether this is an appropriate level for future tenders.

-Black Start Warming - to cover costs associated with bringing existing Black Start capable providers' units who are not self-dispatching to a warm state so they can be Black Start available.
+Black Start Warming - to cover costs associated with bringing existing Black Start capable providers' units who are not self-dispatching to a warm state so they can be Black Start available or in some cases manage Black Start providers outages to mitigate warming actions.
 When assessing whether to warm Black Start units, ESO will also assess other system services that will be inherently delivered.
 For example, where a Black Start provider also has Reactive Power capability and is in an area where action is needed to manage voltage levels this will be considered as part of the value assessment.
 In such circumstances ESO use a local work instruction that outlines the method used to determine what costs are allocated to Black Start and what portion will be allocated to Balancing Service costs.
 This is further explained in Appendix 2.
+Black Start Warming costs have come down considerably over the past couple of years and we shall expect them to reduce even further as older generators get replaced by newer providers who may not need to maintain 'warmth'.

-These cost components relate to different stages in the contracting process, the timing of which can impact ESO cost recovery.
+These cost elements relate to different stages in the contracting process, the timing of which can impact ESO cost recovery.
 All Black Start costs are included in the Black Start Allowed Revenue Report submitted to the Authority at the end of the relevant year in accordance with special condition 4G.
 Part E, noting the following: